 Contribution to health spending

 Beneficiaries of international protection and national protection (humanitarian/special), as applicants for international protection, are obliged to register with the National Health Service and are entitled to equal treatment and full equality of rights and duties compared to Italian citizens both with regard to the obligation to contribute and to the assistance provided in Italy by the NHS and its temporal validity (art.
 34 of TUI).
 On the subject of exemption, of particular relevance is what is provided for by art.
 17(4) of the Reception Conditions Directive, transposed in Italy by the Reception Decree, pursuant to which “member States may oblige applicants to bear or contribute to the costs of the material reception conditions and health care provided for in this Directive, if the applicants have sufficient resources, for example where they have been employed for a reasonable period of time.”
 Despite this, access to health care for beneficiaries of international protection varies greatly across regions.
 The main differences and difficulties are found with reference to the exemption from the cost-sharing of healthcare costs.
-Only some regions, including Friuli-Venezia Giulia and Puglia, currently extend the exemption until the beneficiaries of international and national protection actually find a job.[3]
+Only some regions, among which Friuli-Venezia Giulia and Apulia, currently extend the exemption until the beneficiaries of international and national protection actually find a job.[3]

 On 19 July 2022, the Council of State (the Upper administrative Court in Italy), replying to the request submitted by the Ministry of Health, expressed the opinion that, following the repeal of Legislative Decree 181/2000, the distinction between unemployed and inactive people for the purposes of exemption from participation in health care costs is to be considered obsolete.[6]